danavery/attention-encodings/README.md

     * Compare movement patterns between different types of tokens (e.g., content vs. function words)
     * Observe patterns in how representations evolve through the network
     * Identify critical layers where significant transformations occur

-3. PCA Visualization
-    * Project the high-dimensional token representations into 2D space
-    * Observe a token's journey through all layers
-    * Show other sequence tokens at the current layer to reveal clustering patterns
-    * Visualize how token representations move relative to each other

 Implementation Details: